 You’ve been nominated for an award and now you have to give an acceptance speech.
-It might be an Academy Award where the whole world is watching or it might be an award for best coach in your little league.
+It might be an Academy Award where the whole world is watching or it might be an award for the best coach in your little league.
 Regardless, it’s still important and you would like to look good while giving this speech.
-So, how to give an
+So, how to give

 There are certain times in your life that are going to involve ceremony, whether it is getting sworn into a local office, as a school board member, being named head of the PTA or perhaps officiating someone’s wedding.
 All these occasions are marked by certain ceremonial speeches.
 So, how to make a good ceremonial speech?
 A ceremonial speech is not